ryancomia/devops-exercise-task2/README.md

 - a commit to 'dev branch' will trigger a terraform plan - which lints, validates, and shows which resource actions would be applied
 - a commit to 'main branch' will trigger a terraform apply - which spawns the actual resource into aws
 - the statefile is stored in a bucket in S3
-- any infrastructure changes to must be done through this pipeline
+- any infrastructure changes must be done through this pipeline